 DEVELOPMENT ACTIVITY

-In the past three years, the retail market has seen minimal new construction when compared to the 10-year average, and 2024 only delivered a bleak 85K SF for the metro.
-A significant share of new development in the region involves repositioning existing properties from traditional retail to mixed-use developments, further shrinking the retail inventory.
-Currently, the largest projects include a 168,500 SF mixed-use development on Village Road in Woodinville and 130,000 SF at the SW corner of Redmond-Woodinville Rd NE & NE 144th Rd in Redmond both scheduled for delivery in 2025.
+A significant share of new development in the region involves repositioning existing properties from traditional retail to mixed-use developments, shrinking retail inventory by approx. 1.5M SF since 2020.
+Currently, the largest projects include a 168,500 SF mixed-use development on Village Road in Woodinville and 130,000 SF at the SW corner of Redmond-Woodinville Rd NE & NE 144th Rd in Redmond.
+These two developments make up over half the volume of properties in the development pipeline and a majority of all projects currently under construction are estimated to be completed by year end.

 MARKET DEMAND/NET ABSORPTION